CrispNCrispy/katacoda-scenarios/computer_vision_1/step4.md

 ## Plotting

-Let's plot the accuracy and loss values over the epochs.
+Let's also add the code block to plot the accuracy and loss values over the epochs.

 <pre class="file" data-filename="step3.py" data-target="append">